QuantumETS/pennylane-alice-bob/README.md

 # Alice and Bob Quantum Plugin Wrapper for PennyLane

 ## Overview
-This repository hosts an unofficial wrapper for the Alice and Bob Quantum Plugin, originally crafted for Qiskit and now made compatible with PennyLane.
-This integration facilitates the utilization of the distinctive functionalities of the Alice and Bob Quantum Plugin within PennyLane's quantum computing framework.
+This repository serves as an unofficial PennyLane wrapper for the Alice and Bob Quantum Plugin, initially developed for Qiskit as detailed in the Alice&Bob Qiskit Provider.
+This wrapper extends the compatibility of the original Qiskit-based plugin to the PennyLane quantum computing framework, enabling users to leverage the unique features of the Alice and Bob Quantum Plugin within PennyLane's ecosystem.

 ## Features
 - Smooth integration with PennyLane, enhancing its quantum computing capabilities.